 Analysis using LFA: The picture shows the thermal diffusivity and the thermal conductivity in plane are higher than the results normal to the fiber orientation.
 Consequently this measuring method is a good tool for analysing the material properties and checks the agreement with the favoured application.

 Introduction and application: Polyetherketone (PEK) are high temperature resistant and belongs to the group of thermoplastics.
 The most important exponent of the polyetherketone is the Polyetheretherketon (PEEK).
 The melting point of PEEK is 335°C. Polyetherketone are resistant to organic and inorganic chemicals, to hydrolysis until 280°C. Because of its robustness, PEEK is used to fabricate items used in demanding applications, including bearings, piston parts, pumps, compressor plate valves, cable insulation and medical implants.

 Analysis using LFA: The thermal conductivity increases linearly.
 The thermal diffusivity decreases with an increasing temperature.
 And the specific heat increases with an increasing temperature.
 Between 150°C and 170°C are steps in both thermophysical properties (thermal diffusivity and specific heat) due to the glass transition.

-Application: Thermal conductivity measurement (DC) using Thin Film Analyser
+Application: Thermal conductivity measurement using Thin Film Analyzer

-Thermal conductivity of a Bi0.9Sb0.1 film with a thickness of 100nm as function of temperature.
+Thermal conductivity of several Bi1-xSbx thin films, with a thickness between 84 nm and 282 nm, as function of temperature.

 Application: Thermal conductivity measurement (DC & AC) using Thin Film Analyser